jamesrharwood/srqr/items/data_analysis.md

 id: data-analysis
 title: Data analysis
 ---
-Describe your analytic process as transparently as possible^[E.g., characterize the processes and decisions made for initial classification or segmentation of data, pattern identification and description, and/or development of in-depth interpretations.].
+Describe your analytic process as transparently as possible.^[E.g., characterize the processes and decisions made for initial classification or segmentation of data, pattern identification and description, and/or development of in-depth interpretations.]

 If you used an approach that has a well-defined process for data analysis (e.g., grounded theory, discourse analysis, phenomenography):